Syria: Ba'athist Syria

-In a major shift in relations with both other Arab states and the Western world, Syria participated in the US-led Gulf War against Saddam Hussein.
-Syria participated in the multilateral Madrid Conference of 1991, and during the 1990s engaged in negotiations with Israel.
-These negotiations failed, and there have been no further direct Syrian-Israeli talks since President Hafez al-Assad's meeting with then President Bill Clinton in Geneva in March 2000.
+In a major shift in relations with both other Arab states and the Western world, Syria participated in the United States-led Gulf War against Saddam Hussein.
+The country participated in the multilateral Madrid Conference of 1991, and during the 1990s engaged in negotiations with Israel along with Palestine and Jordan.
+These negotiations failed, and there have been no further direct Syrian-Israeli talks since Assad's meeting with U.S. President Bill Clinton in Geneva in 2000.

+Involvement of Lebanese war

 Hafez al-Assad died on 10 June 2000.
 His son, Bashar al-Assad, was elected president in an election in which he ran unopposed.
-His election saw the birth of the Damascus Spring and hopes of reform, but by autumn 2001, the authorities had suppressed the movement, imprisoning some of its leading intellectuals.
+His election saw the birth of the Damascus Spring and hopes of reform, but by autumn 2001 the authorities had suppressed the movement, imprisoning some of its leading intellectuals.
 Instead, reforms have been limited to some market reforms.

-On 5 October 2003, Israel bombed a site near Damascus, claiming it was a terrorist training facility for members of Islamic Jihad.
-In March 2004, Syrian Kurds and Arabs clashed in the northeastern city of al-Qamishli.
-Signs of rioting were seen in the cities of Qamishli and Hasakeh.
+On 5 October 2003 Israel bombed a site near Damascus, claiming it was a terrorist training facility for members of Islamic Jihad.
+In March 2004, Syrian Kurds and Arabs clashed in al-Qamishli.
+Signs of rioting were seen in Qamishli and Hasakeh.
 In 2005, Syria ended its military presence in Lebanon.
+Assassination of Rafic Hariri in 2005 led to international condemnation and triggered a popular Intifada in Lebanon, known as "the Cedar Revolution", which forced the Assad regime to end its 29-year-old military occupation in Lebanon.
 On 6 September 2007, foreign jet fighters, suspected as Israeli, reportedly carried out Operation Orchard against a suspected nuclear reactor under construction by North Korean technicians.

-Current political situation 2011 to present

-Syrian Civil War
+Syrian Revolution and Civil War

-The ongoing Syrian Civil War was inspired by the Arab Spring revolutions.
-It began in 2011 as a chain of peaceful protests, followed by an alleged crackdown by the Syrian Army.
-In July 2011, Army defectors declared the formation of the Free Syrian Army and began forming fighting units.
-The opposition is dominated by Sunni Muslims, whereas the leading government figures are generally associated with Alawites.
-The war also involves rebel groups (IS and al-Nusra) and various foreign countries, leading to claims of a proxy war in Syria.

-According to various sources, including the United Nations, up to 100,000 people had been killed by June 2013, including 11,000 children.
-To escape the violence, 4.9 million Syrian refugees have fled to neighboring countries of Jordan, Iraq, Lebanon, and Turkey.
-An estimated 450,000 Syrian Christians have fled their homes.
-By October 2017, an estimated 400,000 people had been killed in the war according to the UN.

-In September 2022, a new UN report stated that the Syrian Civil War was in danger of flaring up again.
-The UN also said it had been totally unable to deliver any supplies during the first half of 2022.